Frequently Asked Questions

 Available in: Red, Pink, Orange, Yellow, Light green, Turquoise, Blue, Purple, White, & Gold.

-Jagua Gel is another safe alternative to different color body art. it will produce a blue/black stain.
+Jagua is another safe alternative to darker color body art. it will produce a deep navy blue stain.

 When is the best time to make my henna appointment?